ValoriaZeng/Rhet105_Genre_Remix/README.md

 2. Unzip the file
 3. Run the ```DesigningFuture_Mac_Version.app```
 > [!Warning]
 > If the game was built on a Windows computer, macOS may remove the necessary permissions needed to run the application.
-If you see the error "The application 'TheCrossroadsChronicle.app' can't be opened," follow these steps to fix the permissions:
+If you see the error "The application 'DesigningFuture.app' can't be opened," follow these steps to fix the permissions:
 > 1. **Open termial**: Go to **Applications** > **Utilities** > **Terminal**
 2. **Navigate to the File**: Type the following command and press Enter (assuming the game is in your Downloads folder):
 ```cd ~/Downloads```